 Experience in detail.

 Warehouse powers the next-generation replacement for the Python Package Index -- basic Python community infrastructure.
-Thanks to funding by Mozilla's Open Source Support program and via the Python Software Foundation, PyPI is getting a long-awaited overhaul, set to culminate in May 2018.
-Sumana Harihareswara is the lead project manager on that effort, with contractor Laura Hampton assisting.
-Harihareswara and Hampton run meetings (IRC and phone meetings and in-person sprints), triage bugs, test and improve Warehouse and other packaging and distribution tools, write and improve documentation, and do outreach to the developer community.
+Thanks to funding by Mozilla's Open Source Support program and via the Python Software Foundation, PyPI got a long-awaited overhaul, which culminated on-schedule in April 2018.
+Sumana Harihareswara was the lead project manager on that effort.
+Harihareswara, with contractor Laura Hampton assisting, ran meetings (IRC and phone meetings and in-person sprints), triaged bugs, tested and improved Warehouse and other packaging and distribution tools, wrote and improved documentation, and did outreach to the developer community.
+This work earned Harihareswara a 2018 Google Open Source Peer Bonus.

 The Electronic Frontier Foundation hired Changeset to help improve HTTPS Everywhere's project workflow for developers & maintainers and thus increase the project's sustainability and ability to onboard new maintainers (mailing list announcement).
-Harihareswara is working with Kate Chapman via Cascadia Technical Mentorship to interview maintainers and contributors, improve communication about project priorities, analyze the existing pull request and issue backlog, develop and implement better labeling and workflow for pull requests and issues, and write specifications for improving other automated systems to reduce tedious work.
+Harihareswara worked with Kate Chapman via Cascadia Technical Mentorship to interview maintainers and contributors, improve communication about project priorities, analyze the existing pull request and issue backlog, develop and implement better labeling and workflow for pull requests and issues, unify contact email addresses, and write specifications for improving other automated systems to reduce tedious work.

 Via the consulting firm Open Tech Strategies, and as part of Solution Guidance Corporation, Harihareswara improved infrastructure and documentation for the Provider Screening Module, a Java web application to help US states administer Medicaid.
 She developed bash scripts to build and push Javadocs and Sphinx-generated documentation to GitHub Pages, use Gradle, WildFly, and PostgreSQL to refresh a developer environment, and bundle documentation into a stakeholder-friendly ZIP file.
 She researched compliance with accessibility guidelines, business rules engines such as Drools, potential pain points for users, and user-facing documentation tools.
 Harihareswara also wrote PSM documentation for users, developers, and implementers.